alfonso-torres/eng84_2tier_architecture_AWS/README.md

 - NACLS are an added layer of defence they work at the network level.
 - NACLs are stateless, you have to have rules to allow the requests to come in and to allow the response to go back out.

+We will create the following NACLs for the subnets:

+For the __public subnet__:

+- Inbound rules:

+1. 100 -> Allows inbound HTTP 80 traffic from any IPv4 address.
+2. 110 -> Allows inbound SSH 22 traffic from your network over the internet.
+Make sure that custom the source with your IP.
+3. 120 -> Allows inbound return traffic from hosts on the internet that are responding to requests originating in the subnet.
+TCP 1024-65535.

+- Outbound rules:

+1. 100 -> To allow port 80.
+2. 110 -> We need the CIDR block and allow 27017 for outbound access to our mongo db server in private subnet.
+3. 120 -> To allow short lived port between 1024-65535.

+For the __private subnet__:

+- Inbound rules:

+1. 100 -> Allows All traffic from public subnet.
+In the source make sure you add the IP of your public subnet.
+2. 110 -> Allows inbound SSH 22 traffic from your network over the internet.
+Make sure that custom the source with your IP.
+3. 120 -> Allows inbound HTTP 80 traffic from any IPv4 address.

+- Outbound rules:

+1. 100 -> To allow all traffic outside, for the reason that we have the control what we want from outside in the subnet.

 __What is Security Group:__

 - Security groups work as a firewall on the instance level.